Mcootauc/Babel-Beauty/ideation.md

 Which audiences did you consider, and which one did you settle on for your app?

 We considered college students, teens, and adults.
-For our app, we decided to settle on our audience being adults, specifically those who live alone.
+For our app, we decided to settle on our audience being adults, specifically those interested in online shopping and using new cosmetic products

 List the ten needs that you identified for your chosen audience